Why Smart Home Security is More Important Than Ever?

 Leveraging Layer 1 visibility enables Sepio to safeguard network integrity by offering greater control over all hardware assets through its Hardware Access Control feature.
 The system administrator defines a set of hardware access policies for the system to enforce based on a device’s digital fingerprint and associated risk, further enhancing smart building cybersecurity.

 This Zero Trust Hardware Access (ZTHA) approach enables comprehensive access control of hardware assets, including non 802.1x compliant devices.
 When a device breaches the pre-defined rules or gets identified as malicious by the internal threat intelligence database, Sepio immediately initiates an automated mitigation process to block the device through integrated third-party tools.
-The Rogue Device Mitigation feature protects the entire network from potentially perilous hardware based attacks that threaten the functionality of smart buildings.
+The rogue hardware Mitigation feature protects the entire network from potentially perilous hardware based attacks that threaten the functionality of smart buildings.

 Sepio’s Cyber-Physical Security Platform